medic/gammu-json/README.md

 Setup
 -----

-Currently, `gammu-json` requires that (a) you have a valid `/etc/gammurc` file (or symbolic link), and (b) that configuration file provides a working phone/modem configuration in its `gammu` section.
+By default, `gammu-json` requires that (a) you have a valid `/etc/gammurc` file (or symbolic link) present in your local filesystem, and (b) that `/etc/gammurc` provides a working phone/modem configuration in its `gammu` section.
 Here's a simple example:

 ```
 [gammu]